Are you going on a first date soon, and want to make sure it goes well?

 That’s going to depend on what she likes, right?

 For instance, if during your conversation with her she tells you she likes volunteering, and it turns out you volunteer for a soup kitchen on the weekends, tell her: “Wow, interesting.
 I serve at the local soup kitchen.
 Is your weekend free?
 I’ll show you around.”

 Or if you learned you’re both artistic people, you can tell her: “Have you seen the new displays at the museum?
 No?
 We should totally go.
 How’s your schedule this week?”

 But you can’t do that if you don’t know a bad first date idea from a good one.
 You now know, so you can now plan dates correctly from the get-go.

-Those are our first date tips for planning.
+Those are our first date tips for planning and you can find our first date questions here.
 Now let’s move on to the next area to master.

 Almost nothing is more important than a first impression.

 Social psychologist Dr. Heidi Grant Halvorson calls this “the primacy effect,” and it’s very, very important when it comes to dating -- and life.
 The first impression is the lens through which everything else about you is perceived.

 For instance, consider a math test given to two students, Timmy and John.
 For our (slightly modified) example, assume they’re both taking a twenty-question test.
 In the first half, Timmy scores eight out of 10, and John only scores four out of 10.